mahmoudimus/ac/components/extension-spi/README.md

    will be deserialized into this class.
 Your bean should have a required unique `String key` field and an `I18nProperty name` for a human readable name.
 Other useful fields you might want to include are a `List<ConditionalBean> conditions` and a `Map<String, String> params`.
 You should add public documentation to this class as Javadoc, detailing how and why your module type should be used.
-See the [README of the docs module] (../../docs) for more information.
+See the [README of the docs module](../../docs) for more information.
  * `ConnectModuleMeta` - provides metadata for your module type, including the key of your module type in the JSON descriptor, your `BaseModuleBean` implementation, and whether or not multiple modules of your type are allowed for a single add-on.
  * `ConnectModuleProvider` - handles deserialization and validation of modules of your type from the add-on descriptor,